GaborGalyas/dmx-clock/README.md

 ## GGL-CLOCK-FRAME.stl
 A 3D printable frame for 2 modules.
 You need to round the corners of the pcb-s to fit in the corners of the frame.
 Add a plexiglass to the front with a sheet of frost paper or parchment paper / baking paper between the two.
 Use M3 bolts from the front to fix the plexi/frost/frame/pcb sandwich together.
 ## clock_gerbers.zip
-Upload this file to a pcb manufacturer site like JLCPCB to have xour boards made.
+Upload this file to a pcb manufacturer site like JLCPCB to have your boards made.
 ## ggl_clock_dmx_2col.ino
 This code is written for an arduino mini with wired dmx input.
 This will need tinkering, you need to connect the arduino to the modules and implement the dmx receiving circuit.